ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 Please reselect or regenerate a new SSN for each observation.
-If a simulant has had multiple jobs within the prior year, please reselect or regenerate a SSN for each job.
+If a simulant has had multiple jobs within the prior year, please reselect or regenerate a SSN for each job (note: prior year refers to the taxed year - so if taxes are filed in 2025, it would include all jobs from 2024).
 This can overlap with the prior selection (for example, if there is only one person in the house to select an SSN from) but should be randomly rechosen each time.

-While this likely adds more variation than should be expected to the SSN's in the model, we think it is better to have more variation than less variation as it makes PRL more challenging.
+While this likely adds more variation than should be expected to the SSNs in the model, we think it is better to have more variation than less variation as it makes PRL more challenging.

 .. note::